This city has everything, from stunning beaches and waterfront adventures to chic shopping scenes and a diverse gastronomical spread!

 See Aquatic Creatures at the Aquarium of the Pacific

 The Aquarium of the Pacific is Southern California’s largest aquarium.

 Located along Rainbow Harbor in Long Beach, this impressive aquarium is a must-do activity for people of all ages.

-The Aquarium houses over 11,000 marine animal exhibits dived into three water regions.
+The Aquarium houses over 11,000 marine animal exhibits divided into three water regions.

-The Southern California Gallery has marine life found off the Catalina Island, the Seal and Sea Lion Habitat, and the Ray Touch Pool.
+The Southern California Gallery has marine life from Catalina Island, the Seal and Sea Lion Habitat, and the Ray Touch Pool.

 The Northern Pacific Gallery exhibits include jellyfish, sea otters, and the largest octopus species in the world.

 The Tropical Pacific Gallery holds thousands of colorful fish, corals, sea turtles, and sharks.